SpectralCascade/Ossium/README.md

 * SDL_TTF

 # Additional notes
-I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux (and sometimes on Windows 7 64-bit with MinGW-64)
-with the GNU GCC/G++ compiler.
-The engine is easily portable to Windows or Mac (you may need to change SDL 2 includes by find and replace of initial `<SDL2/SDL` to `<SDL` for Windows builds).
+I'm developing this project using Code::Blocks 17.12 on Windows 10 64-bit currently (and sometimes on (arm) Linux 64-bit) with the GNU GCC/G++ compiler.
+The engine is easily portable to Linux or Mac (you may need to change SDL 2 includes by find and replace of initial `<SDL` to `<SDL2/SDL` for Linux builds).

 Before building, please make sure you are compiling with C++17 enabled (use compile option `-std=c++1z` or `-std=c++17` and make sure you're using GCC 8 or later) as the project makes use of some of those features.